ECB keeps rates unchanged at record low as expected

 The main refinancing rate, which determines the cost of credit in the economy was unchanged at 0.00 percent while the rate on the marginal lending facility - or emergency overnight borrowing rate for banks - remains at 0.25 percent.

-Markets now turn their attention to ECB President Mario Draghi’s 1230 GMT news conference, where he is expected to provide more detail about some of the already announced but not yet implemented measures.
+Markets now turn their attention to ECB President Mario Draghi’s 1230 GMT news conference, where he is expected to provide more detail about some of the already annouced but not yet implemented measures.
+(Reporting by Balazs Koranyi Editing by Jeremy Gaunt.)